Anesthesia awareness: Signs and symptoms

 Patients under anesthesia are paralyzed if a neuromuscular blockade drug, a type of muscle relaxant, has been given as part of general anesthesia.
 When paralyzed, patients may not be able to communicate their distress or alert the operating room staff of their consciousness until the paralytic wears off.
 After surgery, recognition of the symptoms of an awareness event may be delayed.
-One review showed that only about 35% of patients are able to report an awareness event immediately after the surgery, with the rest remembering the experience weeks to months afterward.
+One review showed that only about 35% of patients are able to report an awareness event immediately after the surgery, with the rest remembering the experience from weeks to months afterward.
 Depending on the awareness experience, patients may have postoperative psychological problems that range from mild anxiety to post-traumatic stress disorder (PTSD).
 PTSD is characterized by recurrent anxiety, irritability, flashbacks or nightmares, avoidance of triggers related to the trauma, and sleep disturbances.

 Causes

 Paralytic and muscle relaxant use

-The biggest risk factor is anesthesia performed by unsupervised trainees and the use of a medication that induces muscle paralysis, such as suxamethonium (succinylcholine) or non-depolarising neuromuscular blocking drugs (muscle relaxants).
-During general anesthesia, the patient's muscles may be paralyzed in order to facilitate tracheal intubation or surgical exposure (abdominal and thoracic surgery can only be performed with adequate muscle relaxation).
-Because the patient cannot breathe for themselves mechanical ventilation must be used.
-The paralysing agent does not cause unconsciousness or take away the patient's ability to feel pain, but does prevent the patient from breathing so their airway (trachea) must be protected and their lungs ventilated to ensure adequate oxygenation of the blood and removal of carbon dioxide.
+The biggest risk factor is anesthesia performed by unsupervised trainees and the use of a medication that induces muscle paralysis, such as suxamethonium (succinylcholine) or non-depolarizing neuromuscular blocking drugs (muscle relaxants).
+During general anesthesia, the patient's muscles may be paralyzed in order to facilitate tracheal intubation or surgical exposure (abdominal and thoracic surgery can be performed only with adequate muscle relaxation).
+Because the patient cannot breathe for themselves, mechanical ventilation must be used.
+The paralyzing agent does not cause unconsciousness or take away the patient's ability to feel pain, but does prevent the patient from breathing, so the airway (trachea) must be protected and the lungs ventilated to ensure adequate oxygenation of the blood and removal of carbon dioxide.

 A fully paralyzed patient is unable to move, speak, blink the eyes, or otherwise respond to the pain.
-If neuromuscular blocking drugs are used this causes skeletal muscle paralysis but does not interfere with cardiac or smooth muscle or the functioning of the autonomic nervous system so heart rate, blood pressure, intestinal peristalsis, sweating and lacrimation are unaffected.
-The patient cannot signal their distress and they may not exhibit the signs of awareness that would be expected to be detectable by clinical vigilance because other drugs used during anaesthesia may block or obtund these.
+If neuromuscular blocking drugs are used, this causes skeletal muscle paralysis but does not interfere with cardiac or smooth muscle or the functioning of the autonomic nervous system, so heart rate, blood pressure, intestinal peristalsis, sweating and lacrimation are unaffected.
+The patient cannot signal distress and may not exhibit the signs of awareness that would be expected to be detectable by clinical vigilance, because other drugs used during anaesthesia may block or obtund these.

 Many types of surgery do not require the patient to be paralyzed.
 A patient who is anesthetized but not paralyzed can move in response to a painful stimulus if the analgesia is inadequate.
 This may serve as a warning sign that the anesthetic depth is inadequate.
 Movement under general anesthesia does not imply full awareness but is a sign that the anesthesia is light.
-Even without the use of neuromuscular blocking drugs the absence of movement does not necessarily imply amnesia.
+Even without the use of neuromuscular blocking drugs the absence of movement does not necessarily imply anesthesia.